mantidproject/conda-recipes/README.md

 # conda-recipes

+## Prerequisites

+42. anaconda or miniconda
+42. `conda-build`
+42. `conda config --add channels conda-forge`
+42. `conda install muparser`

 ## Build
+First activate anaconda, then
 ```
 $ cd framework
 $ conda build .
 ```
+and wait

+In the case that `jsoncpp', poco`, and `nexus` aren't available, build them first using the same technique.

+You may need to rebuild boost ([recipe](https://github.com/conda-forge/boost-feedstock)) and muparser ([recipe](https://github.com/conda-forge/muparser-feedstock)).
 ## Upload to anaconda
 ```
 $ anaconda login